 Artist: Arthur Kirby

-The Commercial (Click over to enlarge)
+taken from around the Commercial Hotel (Click over to enlarge)

 Watercolour by Arthur Kirby